 So at two meters away, that 104dB becomes 98 dB, and at 4 meters away it becomes 92 dB.
 At 8 meters that 104dB will become 86 dB, which is approximately the volume you hear dialogue in a movie theate.

 86 dB is still fairly loud, but as you can see, filling a large room with a lot of sound can quickly become an issue, especially since the above scenario is using the maximum wattage your speaker can handle.

 You can get an even more in-depth look at amplifier specs in this article.

-The size of the speaker enclosure (also called a cabinet) itself can have its own effect on sound quality.
+The size of the speaker enclosure (also called a cabinet) itself can have its own effect on sound quality, which we discussed already in our other guide.
 This doesn’t mean that bigger size automatically means better audio.
 Bigger speakers can have different drivers, components and high-quality materials.
 It’s also possible to create a big speaker with cheap components and poor sound quality.

 When engineering a speaker, companies need to take thousands of factors into consideration.
 Mounting the drivers and other speaker components inside of a cabinet can automatically create its own set of problems.
 It’s the engineer’s job to make sure that the speaker components work in tandem with the cabinet that contains them to create the best possible speaker.

 There are a few peculiar speaker designs, however, that don’t have cabinets at all, and they are quite expensive.
 These speakers are called ‘electrostatic speakers,’ and can cost tens of thousands of dollars.
 If nothing else, they are a testament to the fact that with great engineering, the speaker cabinet can be skipped entirely.

 So how does cabinet size impact sound quality?
 As a general rule, a larger speaker will likely sound better because it has more room for materials.
 It will be engineered better, and have more weight, which will reduce any unwanted vibrations while the speaker is in use.